michaelpaulkorthals/py_irc/README.md

   * [IR Transmitter circuit](irc_circuit/irc_circuit.pdf)
   * MicroSD card
   * 5 V DC power supply
-  * Optional: Micro USB to RJ45 LAN adapter (to ensure minimal response time, if WLAN is jammed)
+  * Optional: Micro USB to RJ45 LAN adapter (to ensure minimal response time or if WiFi is disturbed by interferences)
-  * Optional: a heat sink for the CPU and a small fan (if the temperature could be over 25° C)
+  * Optional: a heat sink for the CPU including a small fan (if the room temperature exceeds 25° C)

 The complete device could look like this: